 Below: A rendering of the Mandelbrot set—an example of a fractal, a never-ending, complex pattern that repeats at various scales, often resulting from relatively simple equations

-To inspire girls through the beauty of mathematics, giving them the confidence to pursue STEM careers
+To inspire girls through the beauty of mathematics and encourage them to confidently pursue STEM careers

-To build a positive, passionate community around mathematics
+To build a supportive, passionate global community around mathematics

-GLeaM focuses on exciting areas of more discrete fields of math not taught in schools, such as number theory and combinatorics, as well as prep for middle and high school math competitions, such as AMC and MathCounts, to encourage members to discover the value in creative problem-solving.
+GLeaM focuses on fascinating fields of math outside the typical K-12 curriculum, such as number theory, graph theory, and combinatorics, as well as prep for middle and high school math competitions, including AMC and MATHCOUNTS.

 Catherine sees math as empowering and life-affirming, and she is motivated to share this philosophy through mentoring and connecting with members of GLeaM.

-Note: Although this site is geared towards girls and the majority of members identify as female or non-binary; however, everyone, regardless of gender identity, may join GLeaM as long as they are respectful and support the community, and we welcome all members!
+Note: This site is geared toward girls, and the majority of members identify as female or non-binary; however, everyone, regardless of gender identity, may join GLeaM as long as they are respectful and support the community.
+We welcome all members!

 GLeaM's website guides members through a variety of resources, including competition-related websites,

-listings of opportunities around Atlanta (and the nation!) and links to exciting topics in various fields of math.
+listings of opportunities around the world, and links to exciting topics in various fields of math.
 This creates an immersive experience for members and helps them to grow their knowledge and passion for STEM fields.

 Image: The work of Dutch mathematical artist, M. C. Escher

-Every other week, an article is uploaded about fascinating fields of math, as well as tips as to how to improve your math game, including prep for local and national competitions.
+Frequent articles are uploaded, discussing eye-opening topics in math, as well as tips as to how to improve your math game, including prep for local and national math competitions.

-A friendly server accessible for comments allows us to discuss the material and provide enrichment and puzzles for all types of puzzle lovers.
+A friendly server accessible for comments allows us to discuss the material and provides enrichment and puzzles for all types of problem-solvers.

-Image: A closeup of a succulent plant, revealing ratios related to the Fibonacci sequence and the Golden ratio
+Image: A closeup of a succulent plant, revealing patterns associated with the Fibonacci sequence and the Golden ratio

 AN INNOVATIVE COMMUNITY

-Each member of the GLeaM community has access to the forum, where they can post ideas, questions, stories... anything they want to discuss with the community.
-In this way, we can also gather feedback to better curb the program to our members and their interests.
+Each member of the GLeaM community has access to the forum, where they can post ideas, questions, stories, and anything they want to discuss with the community.
+In this way, the founder can also gather feedback to better curb the program to members and their interests.